Key Takeaways

 (The more laws for landlords, the better the score)

-Top 5 states: Oregon, Massachusetts, Minnesota, Nevada and California. landlord requirements and laws
+Top 5 states: Oregon, Massachusetts, Minnesota, Nevada and California.

 Rent control laws

-Top 5 states: California, Oregon, Maine, Maryland and New Jersey. rent control laws
+Top 5 states: California, Oregon, Maine, Maryland and New Jersey.

 Termination notice for violations

-(The longer the notice period the higher the score)
+(The longer the notice period, the higher the score)

-Top 5 states: Massachusetts, Minnesota, Tennessee, Vermont and Washington. termination notice for violations
+Top 5 states: Massachusetts, Minnesota, Tennessee, Vermont and Washington.

 Helpful Resources

-No. Rental properties vailable - Zillow
+No. Rental properties Available - Zillow

 Rent prices - Wordpopulationreview